 In June 2011, the FASB issued Accounting Standards Update 2011-05, "Comprehensive Income" (Topic 220): Presentation of Comprehensive Income.
 This amended guidance eliminates the option for reporting entities to present components of other comprehensive income in the statement of stockholders' equity.
 Instead, this amended guidance now requires reporting entities to present all non-owner changes in stockholders' equity either as a single continuous statement of comprehensive income or as two separate but consecutive statements.
 The guidance will become effective for the reporting period beginning January 1, 2012.
-Adoption of this new guidance did not have a material impact on the Company's financial statements
+The Company expects that the adoption of this new guidance will not have a material impact on the Company's financial statements.